eslint/eslint/docs/rules/space-infix-ops.md

-# Require Spaces Around Infix Operators (space-infix-ops)
+# require spacing around infix operators (space-infix-ops)

 While formatting preferences are very personal, a number of style guides require spaces around operators, such as: